toUpperCase78/real-racing-3-vehicles/README.md

 * `Availability` : Indicates whether or not the vehicle is available for purchase in the game
 * `Exclusive Events` : Indicates whether or not the vehicle has its own exclusive events when fully upgraded
 * `In Main Career`: Indicates whether or not the vehicle is involved in main career series
+* `In Season 1` : Indicates whether or not the vehicle is involved in special events, limited-time series or bonus career series in all rounds of Season 1

 ## My Analyses